-Wrist fractures can be simply classified into extension fractures of the radius, flexion fractures of the radius and fractures of the carpal or wrist bones.
+Wrist fractures can be simply classified into extension fractures (the broken piece moves towards the back of the hand) of the radius, flexion fractures of the radius (the broken piece moves towards the palm of the hand) and fractures of the carpal or wrist bones.

-Severity of a broken wrist is judged by how far the fragments have been displaced from their normal position and by how many fragments there are.
-The greater number of fragments and the more the bones are out of place the worse the injury is.
+How severe a broken wrist is depends on how far the fragments have moved from their normal position and by how many fragments there are.
+The more fragments and the further they are out of place, the worse the injury is.

 Wrist Fracture Classification

 Fractures are initially classified as being stable or unstable.
-Undisplaced breaks, where the bones are still aligned, are often stable and will maintain their position during immobilisation.
-Displaced breaks, where the bone fragments have moved out of their normal positions, may be stable once they have been set or “reduced” back to normal alignment.
+Undisplaced breaks, where the bones are still in line, are often stable and will hold their position when put into plaster.
+Displaced breaks, where the bone fragments have moved out of their normal positions, may be stable but have to be set or “reduced” back to their normal alignment.

-Unstable fractures won’t keep their alignment even after reduction of the fragments and placement in a cast.
-The bone parts shift out of position and if they heal in that position, the healed wrist may look crooked and have limited function or pain.
-These fractures may need surgical fixation to maintain their position while the bone heals.
+Unstable fractures may not stay in line even after reduction of the fragments and placement in a cast.
+The bone fragments can shift out of position and if they heal in that position, the healed wrist may look crooked and have limited function or pain.
+These fractures may need surgical fixation to hold them in the right position while the bone heals.

 Fractures can be more or less severe in various ways.
 Fractures that run into the smooth cartilage joint surfaces or that break into many pieces (a comminuted fracture) are often unstable.
-Surgery is usually required to stabilise these fractures.
-All these fractures are called “simple fractures” which refers to the fact that the skin is intact and not that they aren’t complicated.
+Surgery is usually required to make these fractures stable.
+All these fractures are called “simple fractures” which meanst that the skin is intact and not that they aren’t complicated.

-Compound or open fractures can occur when a bone fragment breaks through the skin and this can allow bacteria into the wound and cause infection.
-Any break of the skin over or near a fracture should be treated as a compound fracture even if the bone was not the agent that caused the wound.
+Compound or open fractures occur when a bone fragment breaks through the skin and this can allow bacteria into the wound and cause infection.
+Any break of the skin over or near a fracture should be treated as a compound fracture even if the bone did not cause the wound.

 Greenstick fractures occur in children.
-Their bones are less brittle and more plastic than adults, so a fracture results in the bone bending or crumpling rather than breaking.
+Their bones are less brittle and more plastic than adults, so the bone bends or crumples rather than breaking.

 Distal Radius Fracture – Extension Type

-A fall on an outstretched hand, impacting on the palm with the palm facing downwards is the commonest method of injury.
+A fall on an outstretched hand, with the palm facing downwards to the ground, is the commonest type of injury.
 In adults this typically results in a distal radius fracture within an inch of the wrist joint.
 The end fragments of bone are pushed up and backwards.
 The ulna may also be fractured.
 A Colles Fracture is the commonest type.

 Distal Radius Fracture – Flexion Type